functorz-tech/momen_doc/actions/ai/vector-storage.md

 <figure><img src="../../.gitbook/assets/1 (43).png" alt="Enable the vector storage in a no-code tool"><figcaption></figcaption></figure>

-{% hint style="danger" %}
 Note:
 * Currently, Momen only supports storing text data as vector data.
 * Enabling this feature will consume database resources.
-{% endhint %}

 ## How to Use Vector Sorting

-**The basic principle of vector sorting:**&#x53;ort from small to large based on the vector distance between the "sorting object" and the "comparison object."
+**The basic principle of vector sorting:** sort from small to large based on the vector distance between the "sorting object" and the "comparison object."
 The closer the distance, the higher the similarity, and it will be placed at the front.

 **Momen provides two vector distance calculation methods:**